veltzer/demos-db-mysql/number_of_digits_beside_int/README.md

 Note that the "SHOW CREATE TABLE" shows that MySQL doesn't even remember the "11".
 It does remember the size of varchar fields etc.

+Conclusions:
+In MySQL the size of the INT is not determined by the number in parenthesis.
+It is determined by TINYINT, SMALLINT, INT, MEDIUMINT, BIGINT etc...

 References:
 - https://www.youtube.com/watch?v=xYl67AvQci8